sckott/recology/_posts/2019-03-21-apis-text-mining-logs.md

 [fulltext][] is an R package I maintain to obtain full text versions of research articles for text mining.

-It's a hard problem, with a sphagetti web of code.
+It's a hard problem, with a spaghetti web of code.
 One of the hard problems is figuring out what the URL is for the full text version of an article.
 Publishers do not have consistent URL patterns through time, and so you can not set rules once and never revisit them.